-As the demand for food and water grows as the global population heads towards 9 billion by 2050, the basic resources needed to produce it fall under threat.
-We need to ensure that our economic, public and environmental health can cope with these rising demands.
+As the global population heads towards 9 billion by 2050, the demand for food and water grows while basic resources fall under threat; we need to ensure that our economic, public, and environmental health can cope with these rising demands.

 The Master of Global Food and Agricultural Business connects you with a network of world-class academics, policy experts and agribusiness leaders, setting you on the path for a rewarding career in the agricultural industry.